Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Methodology

 \subsection{Image Pairs Generation}

-Firstly, we need to generate numerous pairs of similar images as candidates.
-The process is shown in Figure \ref{fig:object_replacement_overview}, which involves replacing the objects in images.
-We refer to InstructPix2Pix \cite{instructpix2pix} and employ a generative model combined with image editing techniques to generate image pairs.
-However, while InstructPix2Pix utilizes the Stable-Diffusion-1.5, we use the more advanced Stable-Diffusion-XL \cite{sdxl} to produce more realistic images.
+The first step of our data synthesis method is to generate pairs of similar images as candidates.
+The process is shown in \Cref{fig:object_replacement_overview}.
+We employ a generative model called Stable-Diffusion-XL \cite{sdxl} and an image editing technique called Prompt-to-Prompt \cite{prompt2propmt} to generate image pairs that highlight object replacement.

-We start by obtaining 118K image captions from MS COCO \cite{mscoco}, which are descriptions biased towards real photos.
-Then, we use the LLM Vicuna-1.5-13B\cite{vicuna} to perform object replacement in the captions.
+We start by obtaining image captions from caption databases, which contain descriptions biased towards real photos.
+Then, we use an LLM to perform object replacement in the captions.
 The prompt used is ``\textit{Here is a sentence: `INPUT'.
-Please only replace one of the objects in this sentence with another object.}'' Here, \textit{INPUT} refers to the original caption, and the answers from the LLM are the new captions.
-Finally, based on the caption pairs, we use the text-to-image generative model Stable-Diffusion-XL and the image editing technique Prompt-to-Prompt\cite{prompt2propmt} to generate image pairs with only a few objects replaced.
+Please only replace one of the objects in this sentence with another object.}'' Here, \textit{INPUT} refers to the original caption.
+Next, based on the caption pairs, we use the Stable-Diffusion-XL and the Prompt-to-Prompt to generate image pairs with only few objects replaced.